Skip to content

 This means your prompt compiler, LLM factory, and scripted functions can all access pipeline metadata and shared resources uniformly.

 Langfuse provides deep LLM call tracing — prompt/completion pairs, token counts, latency waterfalls, cost tracking.
-NeoGraph supports it (and any LangChain-compatible callback) through the standard config["callbacks"] mechanism.
+NeoGraph wires it for you through observe=.

 from langfuse.langchain import CallbackHandler